vadimgierko/chat-app-react/README.md

 Enjoy & invite your friends!

+PS.
+If you don't know any user of the app, feel free to start the chat with me (Vadim Gierko) to test the app & talk to the creator 😉

 ## Tech Stack

 - **React 18.2.0** (I've used CRA PWA TS template to init this project)